Steve Krulevitz

 Steve "Lightning" Krulevitz (born May 30, 1951) is an American-Israeli former professional tennis player, and current coach.
 Playing for UCLA, he was an All-American.
 He won gold medals for the United States in singles and doubles at the 1977 Maccabiah Games in Israel.
 He played # 1 for the Israel Davis Cup team from 1978–80.
-His highest world singles ranking was No. 42.
-He was in the top 100 on the men’s tour from 1974 to 1983.
+His highest world singles ranking was No. 70.
+He was in the bottom of the top 100 on the men’s tour from 1974 to 1983.

 Early life

 Krulevitz was born in Baltimore, Maryland, raised in Park Heights a few blocks from the Pimlico Race Course, and lives in Brooklandville, Maryland.
 He has dual American-Israeli citizenship, and is Jewish.
 He became a bar mitzvah at Baltimore Hebrew Congregation.

 During the Holocaust, when the Nazis implemented their Final Solution to the ‘Jewish Question’, his Polish grandfather’s mother, father, sisters, brother, aunts, uncles, and cousins, 22 people in all, were shipped to the Auschwitz concentration camp where they were killed.